Ascites

 ascites

 Ascites are an accumulation of too much fluid in the abdomen (belly).
 The fluid may move into the chest and surround the lungs.
-This in turn causes shortness of breath (dyspnea).
+This, in turn, causes shortness of breath (dyspnea).

-Ascites may be painful.
+It may be painful.
 It may restrict your movement.
 Sometimes it is an indication of stomach infection.
 It often occurs in people who have liver cirrhosis (liver scarring).
 It can also occur when cancer spreads to the liver.

 How bad are my ascites?